Charbel-5/moondev-coding-challenge/README.md

 - **Evaluator**: Can access the evaluation dashboard

 Routes are protected based on user roles with automatic redirects to appropriate pages.

-## Local Development

-### Database Setup

-1. Create a new Supabase project
-2. Run the SQL setup scripts found in `Database` directory
-3. Enable email authentication in the Supabase dashboard

-### Email Notifications

-To configure email notifications:
-1. Create a Gmail account
-2. Deploy the provided edge function to your Supabase project
-3. Update environment variables with your API keys

 ## Deployment